 In most cases, that means a simple idea is generally better than a complicated idea.
 It will not only help you get your message across easier, but it will also help your logo look good in all sizes.

 4. Make Sure Your Logo Works in All Sizes

 Just because your logo looks great in Adobe Illustrator doesn’t mean it will look great for everyone.
 What does it look like on phones?
 What does it look like printed on a contract?
 On a business card?
 How about next to other logos?

 You can test this pretty easily.
-Have your designer mockup your logo in different sizes and different contexts.
-The most important one might be on a page with ten other real estate logos for brokerages with work in your area.
+Have your designer mock up your logo in different sizes and different contexts.
+The most important one might be on a page with 10 other real estate logos for brokerages with work in your area.